rahul-aut-ind/service-user/.reading/readme.md

 ##### authentication and authorization checks

 I would not want my service to take care of auth checks besides the functionality of say checking a few security headers that a Gateway service would add after it completes authentication and authorization checks.
 The checking of security headers etc would be done in a middleware service.

+##### adding more unit tests

+I would like to add more unit tests and increase test coverage.

 ---